-We chose the slow ferry (Blue Star) as we wanted to sit on the deck (due to coronavirus issue), and we tried to spend the time as better as possible!
+We chose the slow ferry (Blue Star) as we wanted to sit on the deck (due to coronavirus issue), and we tried to spend the time as much as possible.

 This route has quite a few stops, so you can briefly look at some Greek islands like the famous Paros, Naxos, and some very small ones like Schoinousa and Iraklia.

 What to do in Koufonisia

-The simple answer is just to relax and enjoy!
-Really there are not much that you can do at first sight, but let’s dive into that a little bit!
+The simple answer is just to relax and enjoy.
+Really there is not much that you can do at first sight, but let’s dive into that a little bit.

 #visit the amazing beaches

 Ammos Beach: This is the first beach that you will meet, arriving at the island next to the harbour.
 And you might think that because it is next to the port, it might be dirty and not high quality.

 There is a walking path next to sea level starting from the village, and you can visit three beautiful beaches 20′ on foot.

-They are really close to its other, as you can see from the below photo!
+They are really close to each other, as you can see from the below photo.

 And third stop

 Italida: Another great beach.
-It has beautiful sand and even better waters.
+It has beautiful sand and even better crystal water.
 Especially the colours are amazing.

-There is no restaurant or cafe there – which for me it was even better, but this is just me!
-So, be organised when deciding to visit and bring some water and some snack.
+There is no restaurant or cafe there – which for me was even better, but this is just me.
+So, be organised when deciding to visit and bring some water and some snacks.

 Be aware that this can be extremely crowded during the high season!

 A little bit far away, there is

-Pori beach: Most of the visitors claim that this is the best beach on the island.
-I am not 100% about that, but please share your opinion once you visit it!
+Pori Beach: Most of the visitors claim that this is the best beach on the island.
+I am not 100% sure about that, but please share your opinion once you visit it.

 This is a very pleasant 40′ walk from the village, or otherwise, you can take a boat taxi.
 As with every beach on the island, the waters are just amazing.